The 7 Best Waterproof iPod/MP3 Players for Swimming in 2019

 The battery has about 15 hours of playtime and is charged by regular USB cable.

 The sound quality is pretty good, especially considering this is an MP3 set for swimming purposes.
 It sounds the same as regular iPod Shuffle.
-Clean, detailed and balanced sound you can enjoy on the go.
+The clean, detailed and balanced sound you can enjoy on the go.

 To be completely frank, you’re probably not going to focus on sound quality while swimming or diving and if you are, then get different headphones.
 Find best workout headphones here.